valeeraZ/CPA/TME1/README.md

 This program will calculate the lower and upper bound of diameter of graph with the algorithm BFS.

-# ex4_triangles: calculate the triangles of graph
+# triangles.ipynb: calculate the triangles of graph
+Run the file `triangle.ipynb`, in the last cell modify the parameter of function `tme1_triangle` with the filename of graph.
-This program will calculate the triangles of graph and give the number of triangles.
+This program will list the triangles of graph into memory and give the number of triangles.